 The University of Manitoba is committed to the principles of equity, diversity & inclusion and to promoting opportunities in hiring, promotion and tenure (where applicable) for systemically marginalized groups who have been excluded from full participation at the University and the larger community including Indigenous Peoples, women, racialized persons, persons with disabilities and those who identify as 2SLGBTQIA+ (Two Spirit, lesbian, gay, bisexual, trans, questioning, intersex, asexual and other diverse sexual identities).
 All qualified candidates are encouraged to apply; however, Canadian citizens and permanent residents will be given priority.

 If you require accommodation supports during the recruitment process, please contact UM.Accommodation@umanitoba.ca or 204-474-7195.
 Please note this contact information is for accommodation reasons only.

-Review of submitted applications will commence on 03 May 2021 and remain open until filled.
-Applications should refer to the position number, and should include a cover letter outlining the candidate’s teaching, research and relevant expertise; a curriculum vitae; a teaching dossier; and the names and contact information of three referees familiar with the candidate’s academic work.
+Review of submitted applications will commence on June 25, 2023, and we will continue to receive applications until positions are filled.
+Applications should refer to the position number and should include: a cover letter; a one-page articulation of the planned program of research; a one-page articulation of the teaching philosophy; the Curriculum Vitae; and the names and contact information of three referees familiar with the candidate’s academic work.